-- Restless leg syndrome.
-Taking magnesium by mouth might decrease the amount of movement and increase the amount of sleep in patients with restless leg syndrome.
-However, the role of magnesium, if any, in restless leg syndrome is uncertain.
+- A disorder that causes a strong urge to move ones legs (restless legs syndrome; RLS).
+Taking magnesium by mouth might decrease the amount of movement and increase the amount of sleep in patients with restless legs syndrome.
+However, the role of magnesium, if any, in restless legs syndrome is uncertain.
 Some people with this condition have high levels of magnesium in their blood, while others have low magnesium levels.

 - Stroke.
 There is inconsistent evidence about the effects of magnesium supplements or magnesium intake in the diet on stroke.
 Some evidence suggests that increasing magnesium intake in the diet might reduce the risk of stroke in men.
 But there is no proof that taking magnesium supplements will have the same effect.
 Some early research suggests that administering magnesium intravenously (by IV) might benefit people who have had a stroke.
 But other research suggests that it does not reduce the risk of death or disability in most people.

 - Bleeding in the brain (subarachnoid hemorrhage).
 There is mixed evidence about the effect of magnesium in managing bleeding in the brain.
 Some research suggests that giving magnesium intravenously (by IV) reduces the risk of death and vegetative state.
 However, other research does not support these findings.